mcsweeney90/heterogeneous_optimistic_finish_time/simulator/scripts/README.md

 # Scripts

-Short Python scripts for generating results presented or described in the paper.
+Short scripts for generating results presented or described in the paper.

 ## Presented in paper